Trilarion/imperialism-remake/documentation/definition/diplomacy.rst

 **Alliance**

 * DR ≥ 60
-* Includes a Non-Agression Pact
+* Includes a Non-Aggression Pact
 * Each nation can only be in one alliance at most
 * Gives bonus in trade (+15% revenue) and in technology (-5% costs)
 * Effects are taking place as long as the NAP holds; the alliance is automatically canceled if the NAP is canceled or broken;